NorwegianVeterinaryInstitute/nvi-documentation/docs/source/technical/drives_saga.md

 - Inside this folder, create a `README file` that explains to you and anybody else what this project is about
 - Then, create the following folders:
-  - `rawdata` - softlink in your dataset here
+  - `rawdata` - softlinklink in your dataset here
   - `scripts` - any scripts, including slurm scripts go here
 - You might have several subtasks that you will do.
 Create a separate directory for each of them, using the format year_month_purpose (for instance